 Anywhere you see this technology help button will take you there:

 The Chromebook you were issued is the property of B-PC School District and is subject to the Acceptable Use and Care Agreement that is signed within the Parent-Student Handbook.
 (The technology section of the Handbook is also linked on this page below.)
 There you can also find a schedule of charges that applies to repairs of these Chromebooks when necessary.

-Beginning with the 2021-22 school year, the high school began a new arrangement for our 1:1 Chromebooks.
-The Chromebook that is assigned to you is the Chromebook you will keep until you graduate from B-PC High School.
+Bushnell-Prairie City High School runs a 1:1 program (1 device to every 1 student) with Google Chromebooks.
+The Chromebook that is assigned to you is the Chromebook you will keep until you graduate or withdraw from B-PC High School.
 Once you meet all the requirements for graduation, and all your fees are paid in full, the school will transfer ownership of the Chromebook to you and it will be yours to keep.
 Graduating seniors are notified of this process and the pertinent details near the end of their senior year.